Horticultural Science and Biotechnology

-Our research focus is flower- and reproduction biology, fruit and berry physiology, quality improvement, postharvest and ethylene biology.
+The research group has focus on high quality plants and plant products, fruit and berry physiology, quality improvement, postharvest and ethylene biology.
 Additionally, we integrate processing and wine production, and emerging technologies for organic fruit production.
 The genetic structure and new techniques of modern gene bank management are studied and implemented (The apple key, cryo preservation, virus elimination and cultivar identification/genotyping).

 - Plant transformation and regeneration